All Or Nothing

 His mind still half on the awful programme he asked, “A baby what?”

 “Jamie!” she shouted now, “a baby.
-A child, our own.
-A little kid.
+A child, our own little kid.
 Aren’t you delighted?
 We can marry and live here for a bit until we can afford our own place.
 With my part time supermarket work we should be able to manage okay.
 Shouldn’t we Jamie?”

 For the first time in his life Jamie came up against real life like a car crashing into a wall.
 What on earth did she mean?
 They weren’t going to have a baby, she’d told him they weren’t every time they made love.
 Didn’t she know?
 That was a woman’s job after all.
 Then he saw that she was not just smiling but looking happier than he had ever seen her.
 The brick wall that was real life then cracked and fell on him burying all his rational thoughts at once.
 He was dumb.

 “Oh darling, be pleased.
 Please say you want a baby, Jamie.
 Please.
-We can call him Jake and he’ll have lovely curly hair and become a footballer and all those other things you always wanted to be.
+He’ll have lovely curly hair and become a footballer and all those other things you always wanted to be.
 He’ll be wonderful.
 Honest.”

 Finally Jamie spoke.
 “We’ll call her Madeleine.
 I’ve always liked Madeleine.
 It’s French and she’ll have long blonde hair and be a terrific success at everything she does.
-Just think Jane, she’ll go to university and get a top degree and then become a TV or film star.
-Between roles she’ll stand for parliament and when she’s elected she’ll marry a royal Prince and we can live in luxury off the state for the rest of our lives.
+Just think Jane, she’ll go to uni and get a top degree and then become a TV or film star.
+In between roles she’ll stand for parliament and when she’s elected she’ll marry a royal Prince and we can live in luxury off the state for the rest of our lives.
 Oh, clever you Jane!”

 “I didn’t do it on my own.
-Although if it was the night Rovers won 3-0 I might as well have done, but seriously.
-Even if he isn’t very clever, we could help him with his soccer and he might scrape into a good league side?
+Although it was the night Rovers won 3-0 so I might as well have done, but seriously.
+Could we call him Jake and even if he isn’t very clever we could help him with his soccer and he might scrape into a league side?
 You could train him, couldn’t you?
-And he’d earn good money even if he didn’t reach the very top level!
+And he’d earn good money even if he didn’t reach the very top class!
 What do you say Jamie?”

-Jane and Jamie had a lovely quiet wedding a month later and seven months after that they were genuinely overjoyed when they both got their wishes.
-Twins, a girl called Madeleine and a boy called Jake.
-As they grew up their parents earned enough to get by and today the whole family is having a celebration.
-They are off to watch Jake playing for England in the world soccer cup final, and even Madeleine will be there.
-She managed to get the day off from her job as a shelf stacker at the supermarket.
+Jane and Jamie had a lovely quiet wedding a month later and eight months after that they were genuinely overjoyed when they both got their wishes.
+Twins, a girl called Madeleine and boy called Jake.
+Their parents earned enough to get by as they grew up and today the whole family is having a celebration.
+They are off to watch Jake playing for England in the world cup final, and even Madeleine has managed to get the day off from her job as a shelf stacker at the supermarket.